Azure/fleet/docs/tutorials/ClusterMigrationDR.md

 # Tutorial: Migrating Applications to Another Cluster When a Cluster Goes Down
-This tutorial demonstrates how to move applications from clusters in a region that have gone down to clusters in another region using AKS Fleet.
+This tutorial demonstrates how to move applications from clusters have gone down to other operational clusters using Fleet.

 ## Scenario
 Your fleet consists of the following clusters: